nivyaalikanti/InclusiKart/README.md

 InclusiKart places a strong emphasis on **accessibility**, ensuring that everyone can use the platform with ease.
 Key features include:

-- 🔊 **Voice navigation** for users with visual or motor impairments
+- 🔊 **Basic Voice navigation** for users with visual or motor impairments
 - 🎨 Clean, user-friendly design for better usability

 ## ✨ FEATURES